devloos/Graphics-Modeler/README.md

 Our team has strongly enforced an agile development methodology.
 These methods include:
 - Following a scrum procress of assigning a scrum master, product owner and team member role
-- creating user stories to help with the implementation of features
+- Creating user stories to help with the implementation of features
-- creating UML class diagrams, both use case and state diagrams
+- Creating UML class diagrams, both use case and state diagrams

 ## Early Idea of User Interface Design